Thunderstorm advisory raised over parts of Luzon, Mindanao

 (Eagle News) — A thunderstorm advisory has been raised over parts of Luzon and Mindanao.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said moderate to heavy rainshowers with lightning and strong winds are being experienced over Aurora (Dilasag, Casiguran and Dinalungan).
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said moderate to heavy rainshowers with lightning and strong winds are being experienced over Albay (Guinobatan, Ligao City, Oas, Libon, Polangui),Oriental Mindoro (Socorro, Victoria) and Masbate (Aroroy).

 PAGASA said these may persist within one to two hours and may affect nearby areas.

-Moderate to heavy rainshowers with lightning and strong winds are also being experienced over Camarines Sur (Lagonoy, Presentacion, Garchitorena, Caramoan) and Northern Samar (Catarman, Mondragon, Pambujan, San Roque).
+Moderate to heavy rainshowers with lightning and strong winds are also being experienced in Davao Oriental (Caraga, Manay, Cateel, Baganga), Davao de Oro (Compostela, New Bataan), Davao del Norte (Maco, Mawab, Tagum, Panabo, Braulio E. Dujali) Davao City, and Tawi tawi.

-Moderate to heavy rainshowers with lightning and strong winds are also expected over portions of Lanao del Sur, Zamboanga Sibugay within the next one to two hours.

-These conditions are being experienced in Davao de Oro (Monkayo, Laak, New Bataan), Lanao del Norte, Sarangani (Maitum), Misamis Occidental (Tangub, Bonifacio) Zamboanga del Sur (Aurora, Ramon Magsaysay, Tambulig), Zamboanga del Norte (Labason, Godod, Kalawit, Liloy, Tampilisan, Gutalac, Sirawai, Sibuco), and Basilan.
+PAGASA said these conditions are expected over portions of Maguindanao and North Cotabato.

-“All are advised to take precautionary measures against the impacts associated with these hazards,” PAGASA said.
+“All are advised to take precautionary measures against the impact associated with these hazards which include flash floods and landslides,” PAGASA said.